HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 ### Indirect Referral with Direct CBO

-Note: applies to Providers and Payers as the referral requester
+Applies to Providers and Payers as the referral requester

 Patient is assessed by a practitioner and referred to a Coordination Platform (CP).
 CP refers to a Community Based Organization (CBO) to deliver the service